Malo1301/CCTools/README.md

-# CCLinuxFontFix
+# CCTools
-Cookie Clicker mod to fix font issues on Linux.
+Repo for my tools/mods for Cookie Clicker.